tefl certification

 International TEFL Academy offers one-on-one tefl job assistance

-6. Signing Up for a TEFL Course Without Speaking to a Representative of that TEFL Certification School First
+6. Signing Up for a TEFL Course Without Speaking to a Representative of that TEFL School First

 • Course Instructors: Who will teach my TEFL course?
+Are the instructors qualified at the university level?

 • Student Teaching Hours: Do your courses incorporate live practice teaching with actual ESL students (not role-playing with other teachers-in-training)?